Nice-Roz/Football-team-Project/README.md

 *	At least one installed code editor to test and debug your code e.g. Atom, visual studio code etc.

 **Installation**
-*	You can download the source code from our Github link
 *	Install the dependencies:
   ``` npm install ```